Urban Discipline

 Urban Discipline is the second studio album by American hardcore band Biohazard, released on November 10, 1992 by Roadrunner Records.
 A remastered edition featuring bonus tracks was released in 1998.

 The intro to the song "Punishment" is from the 1989 superhero film The Punisher starring Dolph Lundgren.

 Background

+Prior to the release of Urban Discipline Biohazard had been signed to a local Staten Island based label Maze Records who they had a seven album deal with.
+However following the release of their self titled debut album the band was no longer getting attention from the label.
+So they hired a lawyer who negotiated with the label to get the band off their contract for $15,000.
+Following this the band had no record deal waiting for them so they went on a self financed US tour with The Exploited.
+It was during this tour they began playing four songs that would eventually appear on Urban Discipline those being "Urban Discipline", "Punishment", "Shades of Grey", "Black and White" and "Red All Over."
+It was when they returned from this tour they landed a deal from Roadrunner Records.

 Biohazard recorded Urban Discipline in May and June 1992 at Fun City Studios in New York.
+Throughout the album vocals are traded off between bassist Evan Seinfeld and rhythm guitarist Billy Graziadei.

 According to Billy Graziadei, an early version of "Five Blocks to the Subway" was written and recorded during the Urban Discipline sessions but was held back, as the band felt it was not ready for release.
 The track was later reworked and appeared on their third album, State of the World Address (1994).

+Music videos were made for both "Punishment" and "Shades of Gray" which both received significant playtime on MTV’s Headbangers Ball.
+The video for "Punishment" would go on to become the most played video on the history of the program.

 A remastered edition of the album was issued in 1998 with four demo tracks.
 In 2022, a 30th-anniversary double-LP reissue was released by Run Out Groove, featuring the same four demos ("Business", "Urban Discipline", "Loss", and "Black and White and Red All Over") but not "Five Blocks to the Subway", which has never been officially released in its Urban Discipline form.